MontelioneLab/AISAR/README.md

    need to set the RPFcommand in the runRPF.py script
    > python ../../scripts/getRPF.py rpfESmodels > rpf.sc
 ```
+   output: NMRdata/rpfESmodels and NMRdata/rpf.sc
 - calcpLDDTscores.py: calculate <pLDDT> scores for all models, and write to file pLDDT.sc

 ```
    > python ../scripts/calcupLDDTscores.py ESmodels > pLDDT.sc